Alex-Burgess/ewelists.com-tools/README.md

 - **Notfound Check:** A function which runs on a schedule to check if there are any items in the Notfound table which need our attention (i.e. images and price updating).
 - **Backups:** A function that creates backups of the DynamoDB tables.

+Some of the tools make use a [product scraping API](https://www.scrapinghub.com/) with [login](https://app.scrapinghub.com/account/login/).

 ## Contents